Search API Connector Documentation

 For this demo I first uploaded a small, public JSON file to Google Drive:

-Just substitute in your own API key and file ID.
-You can get the file ID by opening Google Drive, right-clicking your file name, and clicking Get Link.
+To get this file's ID, open Google Drive, right-click the file name, and click Get Link.
 The File ID will be the long string within the URL, shown in bold text here: https://drive.google.com/file/d/1s8tcak22l06tpDg-5yew_1S09_oD3UjG/view?usp=sharing